gvwilson/thirdbit/src/fiction/eimin/index.md

 Grappa Uzman broke off talking to the stranger and beckoned us over.
 Jephel was there,
 and Yassen the butcher,
-and Yassen's brother Kirash who did whatever chores people would give him and drank too much—all the village *nif*.
+and Yassen's twin brother Kirash who did whatever chores people would give him and drank too much—all the village *nif*.
-"Here is Mogen ay Egen a Dudir," Grappa Uzman said, introducing the stranger to us in the formal way:
+"Here is Dudir uy-Armaq," Grappa Uzman said, introducing the stranger to us in the formal way:
-Dudir, the son of Mogen the mother and Eben the father.

 "I am Razibendra uy-Ossisswe," Razi replied, raising his palms.
 Up close,